 Hovering over the dates shows how many seats are available in each class.

 Once you’ve found availability that suits you, head to British Airways‘ website to verify and book.

 In the site’s current beta state, the availability for Virgin is unfortunately 48 hours out of date.
 Turning Left for Less report that Seatspy are working to fix this.

 Rather than checking specific dates, the site displays all availability as far in advance as 12 months.
 For example, Virgin’s seasonal Manchester (MAN) to Los Angeles (LAX) route restarts in May and is already showing limited availability.

 The same as for BA, hovering over individual dates shows exactly how many seats are available in each cabin.

 Once you’ve found availability that suits you, head to Virgin Atlantic‘s website to verify and book.

 Creating alerts couldn’t be easier.
 Simply scroll to the bottom of the page after searching for availability and fill out the easy-to-use form.
 You can choose a range of dates rather than just set days as well as multiple cabin classes at once.

-This is certainly an improvement on current award-seat availability tools.
+Seatspy is certainly a huge improvement on current award-seat availability tools.
 The fact that it’s free (for now) is an added bonus that every traveller should make the most of while it lasts.
 In the meantime, you can keep up to date with the latest points and miles news, deals and reviews by signing up to TPG UK’s newsletter.

 Featured image by Stefan Rousseau/PA Images via Getty Images